-It can be deduced that there is a good between agreement the theoretical experimental results, (3.92 = 3.93).
+It can be deduced that there is a good agreement between the theoretical and experimental results, $(3.92 \approx 3.93)$.
 Figure 4a indicates the reduction of the salt mass by test time.
 It can be associated that the reduction of the salt mass up to 10 minutes with the reduction of the nickel oxide mass in salt and salt loss, but since the mass nickel oxide was constant in the time duration of 10 to 40 minutes, reduction of the salt is only due to the salt loss.
 Moreover, from Figure 4a it is observed that by increasing the temperature at constant test time, the reduction of the salt mass is enhanced, so most probably the salt loss is just due to the evaporation during the process.